 Is FAM for you?

-Using fertility awareness as birth control isn’t as restrictive as it may seem.
+Using fertility awareness for family planning isn’t as restrictive as it may seem.
 On the contrary, the fertile window is an opportunity to introduce playfulness and creativity to your sex life.
 Fertility awareness does not impact your sex drive, unlike some methods of hormonal contraceptives, and it allows you to experience the full range of your sexuality.

 This being said, fertility awareness is not for everyone.
 If you’re not willing to use alternate methods (condoms, withdrawal, diaphragms, alternative sex) or avoid intercourse during your fertile window, you will compromise the effectiveness.
 Similarly, if your partner is not on board and willing to communicate, this may not be the method for you.

-What is important is that you have all of the information about available contraceptives and weigh the pros and cons so you can make an informed choice.
+What is important is that you have all of the information about the choices that are available to you and that you weigh the pros and cons so you can make an informed choice.
 For couples who want to avoid pregnancy, it’s important to understand the how and why behind fertility awareness effectiveness.
-For more information on fertility awareness, check out Tempdrop's guide written by fertility awareness educators.
+For more information about fertility awareness, check out Tempdrop's Starter Guide written by fertility awareness educators, available on the resources page on our website.

 Nathalie Daudet is a social worker and FEMM instructor based in Winnipeg, Canada.
 She discovered fertility awareness after searching high and low for a non-hormonal method of birth control.
 After learning the magic of fertility awareness and the gift of body literacy, she decided to pursue formal fertility awareness training and share the knowledge of fertility awareness with women looking for a natural birth control option.
 Fertility Awareness Project is the hub for Nathalie’s FEMM classes in both group and individual formats, online and in person in Winnipeg.
 If you love this post and would like to thank Nathalie, shop Tempdrop with Nathalie's unique referral link.